Buena Vista Disc Frame Set

 - 42, 50, 54, 58, 62cm (Center to top of seat collar)

-- Previously the 42cm model used 26" wheels, but this year all sizes will use 700c tires and fit tires as wide as 42mm
+- On our rim brake model, the 42cm sizes uses 26" wheels, but on the disc brake model we will fit 700c or 650b tires and fit tires as wide as 42mm

 - Weight: Frame: 5.8 lbs(50cm) Fork: 2.35 lbs (350mm uncut steerer)